Skip to content

 });

 Scope to specific agents with a2ui: { injectA2UITool: true, agents: ["my-agent"] }.
+For fixed-schema flows where your agent already returns a2ui_operations, a2ui: true or a2ui: {} is enough.

 Custom components (BYOC)

-2. Renderers — typed React components, one per definition.
+2. Renderers: Typed React components, one per definition.
 This is what the user sees.

-3. Registration — pass the catalog through the provider so the A2UI renderer knows how to draw your components.
+3. Registration: Pass the catalog through the provider so the A2UI renderer knows how to draw your components.

 1. Define component schemas